Dre Campbell Farm

 Takeaway

-While there are many, and we love them all, melons all come with unique features.
+While there are many, and we love them all, melons come with unique features.
 Choose a variety or two from this list, get your seeds, and start planting!

 Sasha Campbell

-Sasha Campbell is a blogger and lover of all things natural.
+Sasha Campbell is an experienced blogger in the organic gardening and natural health niches.
+She's also a lover of all things natural.

 Add comment